-Kim’s Cafe.
+Kim’s Cafe (now CLOSED).
 A Hidden Vietnamese Gem In Coupeville.
 The Penn cove mussels here are great!
 And, they have outside seating on the pier that I think is so amazing to experience!

 Knead n’ Feed. soups, sandwiches, salads, desserts, yummy stuff!
 This is a fun place to get something to eat.
 And, if you’re headed off to explore the island, it’s great to get a sandwich lunch to go.

 I end this list in Coupeville.
 There are lots of restaurants up in Oak Harbor.
 But, we often only get up that far north for a trip to Home Depot, so we’ve only eaten at one Mexican place up there.
 There are lots of chain restaurants in Oak Harbor too.